Skip to content

 The consistency and fairness of the Employee of the Week program usually shine through.
 In case the choice is not consistent and the procedure is not quite transparent, workers may think favoritism takes place, and that consequently lowers morale in the teams.
 Here’s how to make sure fairness is maintained:

-- Don’t Play Favorites: The selection should be done openly and non-discriminatorily.
+• Don’t Play Favorites: The selection should be done openly and non-discriminatorily.
 Provide specific criteria regarding what the Employee of the Week awarding should be based on so that all employees will have a fair chance of winning based on their work performance and putting in effort.

-- Rotate between teams or departments: So as not to leave anybody behind, and to make sure that all employees take part in the process, it would be great to have some kind of Employee of the Week rotation between teams or departments.
+• Rotate between teams or departments: So as not to leave anybody behind, and to make sure that all employees take part in the process, it would be great to have some kind of Employee of the Week rotation between teams or departments.
 This way, everybody gets their turn in the limelight, and the program seems to be much fairer throughout the company.

 The Positive Impact on Morale and Productivity

-It goes without saying that such recognition of employees, especially through the Employee of the Week program, directly influences productivity, job satisfaction, and retention rates.
+Such recognition of employees, especially through the Employee of the Week program, directly influences productivity, job satisfaction, and retention rates.
 Here’s how:

-- Higher Job Satisfaction: Recognition for effort put in by the employees raises their self-esteem and makes them feel valued.
+• Higher Job Satisfaction: Recognition for the effort put in by the employees raises their self-esteem and makes them feel valued.
 Assured of such an environment that positively reinforces them, employees are satisfied with their jobs.
 A satisfied staff is willing to show loyalty to the company and give their best to ensure its success.

-- Improved Retention Rate: Other forms of employee retention include recognition programs such as the Employee of the Week program; the less one feels underappreciated, the less a person will go looking elsewhere, and it installs some trust in hard work while creating a great, nontoxic environment that leads to lower-valued employee turnover to improve retention.
+• Improved Retention Rate: Other forms of employee retention include recognition programs such as the Employee of the Week program; the less one feels underappreciated, the less a person will go looking elsewhere, and it installs some trust in hard work while creating a great, nontoxic environment that leads to lower-valued employee turnover to improve retention.

 Case Studies of Successful Programs

-- Tivazo: facilitated the continuous change of the week amongst its teams by developing practices in a year and having results work rate increased by 20 percent; 15 percent are more motivated to stay behind because there is more encouragement toward the people than in earlier times and make them bond with employees, which again is a positive influence for staying on in organizations.
+• Tivazo: facilitated the continuous change of the week amongst its teams by developing practices in a year and having results work rate increased by 20 percent; 15 percent are more motivated to stay behind because there is more encouragement toward the people than in earlier times, and make them bond with employees, which again is a positive influence for staying on in organizations.

 It builds an environment that not only complements productivity but also job satisfaction, and finally retention if the employees are recognized through different employee-of-the-week programs.
 The bottom line is simple: employee recognition offers a committed and productive workforce.